helium/HIP/0138-return-to-hnt.md

 Therefore, veIOT and veMOBILE holders will each vote separately on the proposal to stop the emission of IOT and MOBILE tokens simultaneously with the cessation of HNT emissions to the treasuries and the begin of HNT emissions to the treasuries.

-Note that veIOT or veMOBILE holders could theoretically vote to continue emission of a subnetwork token, contrary to the recommendation of this proposal, but this would result in the issuance of tokens unbacked by treasury HNT, thereby diluting the subnetwork token supply and impairing the treasury exchange rate, and thus the value in HNT terms, of the existing subnetwork tokens.
+Note that veIOT or veMOBILE holders could theoretically vote to continue emission of a subnetwork token, contrary to the recommendation of this proposal, but this would result in the issuance of tokens unbacked by treasury HNT.
+It's notable that this would dilute the subnetwork token supply and reduce the exchange rate, in HNT terms, of the existing subnetwork tokens.

 Should the veHNT vote fail, the veIOT and veMOBILE votes will be void.
+If either subnetwork vote fails, the veHNT decision by the community will stand.

 ### Timeline

 We expect that this proposal, if approved, can be fully implemented on or before January 15, 2025.

 ### HST Reallocation